Skip to main content

 Links (also called hyperlinks) in Codebase are blue with an underscore by default, following the old tradition.

-Links automatically get an underline.
-But there are cases where you may not want that, such as in menus: use t-decoration-none.
+Links get an underline by default.
+But there are situations where you may not want that, such as in menus.

 (You will also want to add a gap between each menu item, so that people can click indivicual links on touch screens — as I have done here using Codebase flexbox utility classes.)